university-of-york/research-it-documentation/docs/source/data_management/google_drive.rst

     config_token>

-Paste it to a **local terminal** and run it, you may need to just try ``rclone authorize "drive"`` if it fails the first time and you're running an older version of ``rclone`` on your local device.
-A browser window should pop up, authenticate with google and in the local terminal you will receive a token like this:
+Paste it to a **local terminal** (on your device not Viking) and press ``Enter`` to run it, you may need to just try ``rclone authorize "drive"`` if you're running an older version of ``rclone`` on your local device and receive an error.
+A browser window should pop up, authenticate with Google and in the local terminal you will receive a token like this:

 .. code-block:: console